 Mearns Medical Centre30 Maple AvenueNewton Mearns, Glasgow, G77 5BQTel: 0141 639 2753

-Call to book your appointment and the receptionist who will take your details along with a contact number.
+Please call to book your appointment.
+The receptionist who will take your details along with a contact number and a brief description of the type of problem that you are looking for advice about.
+This allows our team to prioritise your problem or possibly direct you to another health professional who may be more appropriate to deal with your problem.
 A Clinician will aim to call you back the same day and arrange a suitable routine, on the day appointment or alternatively may be able to deal with your problem over the telephone.

 Patients who repeatedly fail to attend for appointments will be removed from our list.